aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     --8<-- "examples/idempotency/src/customize_persistence_layer.py"
     ```

-When using DynamoDB as a persistence layer, you can alter the attribute names by passing these parameters when initializing the persistence layer:
+When using DynamoDB as the persistence layer, you can customize the attribute names by passing the following parameters during the initialization of the persistence layer:

 | Parameter                   | Required           | Default                              | Description                                                                                              |
 | --------------------------- | ------------------ | ------------------------------------ | -------------------------------------------------------------------------------------------------------- |